Topics > County Durham > Kelloe

 Kelloe

-Kelloe is a village and civil parish in County Durham, located to the south-east of the City of Durham.
+Kelloe is a village in County Durham, located to the south-east of the City of Durham.
+The village and surrounding area form Kelloe Civil Parish.

 Kelloe is a village and civil parish in County Durham, England.
 The population of the civil parish as taken at the 2011 Census was 1,502.
 It is situated to the south-east of Durham.